loretanr/dp-gbdt/README.md

 ## Versions

-To keep the code clean there are 5 versions:
+To keep the code clean there exist 5 different versions:

-`python_gbdt`: This is the (moastly) patched version of the DP-GBDT reference implementation that was created by T. Giovanna.
+`python_gbdt`: This is the (mostly) patched version of the DP-GBDT reference implementation that was created by T. Giovanna.

 `cpp_gbdt`: the base C++ version.
 It does not run inside an enclave and is not hardened.
 It mainly exists for experimentation with the underlying algorithm.
 Several measures (e.g. multithreading) have been undertaken to boost its performance.

-`enclave_gbdt`: This is essentially cpp_gbdt but ported into an SGX enclave.
+`enclave_gbdt`: This is cpp_gbdt but ported into an SGX enclave.

 `hardened_gbdt`: the hardened version of cpp_gbdt.
 It reflects the minimum changes that are needed to achieve ε-differential privacy.
 The code does not run inside an SGX enclave.